nicolau/code-Perl/SelectBranchPathways/README.md

 # Script to select pathways belong to specific branch
 select_pathway.pl is a script to select a specific branch from reactome pathways gmt file.
-This script is useful if you need to do the enrichment pathway analysis for Immune System pathways for example.
+This script is useful if you need to do the enrichment pathway analysis for all pathways from "Immune System" for example.

 ## The command for analysis is: